zeida-ayala/js-assessment/README.md

 4. Implement the functions in each of the scripts located in the `app/` dir
 5. Test your results as described below
 6. Commit your changes to your personal Github repo (No need to submit a pull request)
+7. Complete the project described below
-7. Email us the link to your repo so that we can review your results
+8. Email us the link to your repo so that we can review your results

 Note: You may receive notifications that your repo has been followed or forked by a PROS employee.
 These actions are simply part of the review process.